Vera Barclay: Scouting

-Barclay co-founder of Cubs, joined the Scout movement and took charge of the village Boy Scout troop in 1912.
+Barclay joined the Scout movement and took charge of the village Boy Scout troop in 1912.

+She later became involved in the newly formed Wolf Cubs.
 In 1913, the founder of the Scout movement, Robert Baden-Powell, had launched a provisional scheme for boys who were too young to join the Scouts at the age of 11 years.
 Originally called "Junior Scouts", it had been renamed "Wolf Cubs" by January 1914.
 Barclay was regularly pestered by younger village boys wanting to join the troop, so she opened the 1st Hertford Heath Wolf Cub Pack and persuaded her younger sister Angela to lead it.
 Barclay realised that there would be many women willing to run Cub packs and wrote an article entitled "How a Lady Can Train the Cubs"; it was published in the official Scout magazine, the Headquarters Gazette, in January 1915.

 In June 1916, Barclay attended a meeting of Wolf Cub leaders at the Scout Association Headquarters in London.
 The article had obviously caught Baden-Powell's attention, because he approached her to become the Wolf Cub Secretary at Imperial Headquarters.
 She accepted Baden-Powell's offer as her war work with the British Red Cross at a hospital in Netley in Hampshire was becoming impossible due to a pre-war knee injury incurred whilst skiing.
 One of her first tasks was to help Baden-Powell to edit the drafts for The Wolf Cub's Handbook, which was published in December 1916.
 She devised many of the tests and badges that appeared in this first edition.
-In 1920, she organised a Grand Howl by 500 Cubs at the 1st World Scout Jamboree at Olympia, London; at the end of the ceremony, she was presented with the Silver Wolf for services "of the most exceptional character" to Scouting.
+In 1920, she organised a Grand Howl by 500 Cubs at the 1st World Scout Jamboree at Olympia, London.
+She was presented with the Silver Wolf, the Scout movement's highest award for her services.

 A recent convert to Roman Catholicism, Barclay spent a brief spell trying her vocation with the Daughters of Charity of St. Vincent de Paul.
 She later lived in Edgbaston in Birmingham, where she resumed her Scouting activities and was a leading member of the Catholic Scout Guild who ran a campsite at Hall Green for Cubs and Scouts from disadvantaged backgrounds.

 In the early 1920s, Barclay was a frequent visitor to France, where she encouraged the development of Les Louveteaux or Wolf Cubs in the Scouts de France.
 In 1923, 1925 and 1927 she organised the first French Wolf Cub Wood Badge courses with Fr Jacques Sevin at the Château de Chamarande and was later awarded the Cross of St Louis by the Scouts de France.
 Her connection with Scouting ended in 1931, when she emigrated to France and then Switzerland.